itslalisha/APR_mini_Project/README.md

 ##  Tech Stack

 **Frontend:**
-- HTML / CSS / JavaScript (or Streamlit/Flask if applicable)
+- HTML / CSS / JavaScript (And streamlit if you want to experience the app like experience on the web.)

 **Backend:**
 - Python